 - Capabilities: The best ETL tools can be customized to meet the data needs of different teams and business processes.
 Automated features like de-duplication are one way ETL tools can enforce data quality and reduce the labor required to analyze datasets.
 In addition, data integrations streamline sharing between platforms.

 - Data sources: ETL tools should be able to meet data "where it lives," whether it is on-premise or in the cloud.
+ETL connectors are the components of an ETL tool that establish connections to data sources.
 Organizations may also have complex data structures or unstructured data, all in different formats.
 An ideal solution will be able to extract information from all sources and store it in standardized formats.

 - Technical literacy: The data and code fluency of developers and end users is a key consideration.
 For example, if the tool requires manual coding, then ideally the development team can use the languages it's built on.
 However, if the user does not understand how to construct complex queries, then a tool that automates this process will be ideal.